 When France and Germany as equally large historical users like UK stopped DCM stripping in their countries and in the USA the alarm bells were ringing, the UK re-introduced DCM paint stripping under derogation effective December 2014.
 One may question whether this is a logical conclusion from the highest number of known fatalities in an EU Member State, especially when also happening at installations (dip tanks) which have been excluded from the ban because being considered as safe.

-Since June 2012 DCM paint strippers are still freely marketed via whole sellers and the internet, ignoring the ban.
+Since June 2012 DCM paint strippers are produced and still freely marketed via whole sellers and the internet, ignoring the ban.
 Safety data sheet information implies exports as well.
 In September 2015 EASCR contacted the EU Commission and asked for clarification that is still pending.
+In October 2016 EASCR’s further follow-up resulted in the official confirmation that DCM paint strippers will be banned in Poland as well effective 1 January 2017.

 Switzerland does not belong to the EU but aligned its regulation to ban DCM paint strippers effective December 2014.